[[Updated December 8, 2018]]

 Kevin Systrom, Instagram’s CEO, is eager to make the platform safer for its users.
 Over the last year, he oversaw a number of changes that make it easier to filter out mean-spirited, inflammatory comments from your content.

 You can’t always stop the trolls from doing their thing but you can take away the one thing they crave: attention.

 Instagram now allows users to hide inappropriate comments.
 This feature uses Instagram’s Spam, Scam or Abusive Content flagging system and machine learning to hide comments that use language others have frequently reported as offensive.

 To activate this feature, head over to Settings and then scroll down to Comments.
 Check the box on the left-hand side and watch the troll comments disappear.

 If you want to go even further, Instagram offers a second option.

 You can create your own list of custom keywords commonly used by trolls in your field.
 This can help separate genuine customer complaints from the trolls.

-Not all the trolls on Instagram are created equal and moderation rules can help you track different strains by focusing on specific keywords.
-This makes it easy manage multiple Instagram accounts at the same time.
+Not all the trolls on Instagram are created equal.
+If you set up moderation rules with Agorapulse’s Inbox Assistant, you can track different strains of trolls on your business profiles by focusing on specific keywords.

 You can use Agorapulse to craft custom moderation rules that make managing Instagram accounts easier.